 Our business is seasonal.
 Our third quarter sales have typically been lower, compared to other fiscal quarters, principally because the fiscal quarter coincides with the summer vacation season, in the U.S., Europe and Japan.
-Additionally, COVID-19 may continue creating changes to customer buying patterns that vary from the historical trend.

 Segment Information and Geographic Data